top of page

 LNDR-STRIP.gif

-LONDONERS: To celebrate BFI’s newly-restored Mitchell & Kenyon Archive of Edwardian films, we teamed up with Channel 4 to make a film about London in the 21st century, using the same 100 year old technology.
+LONDONERS: a vintage film about modern-day London.
+To launch the BFI’s newly-restored Mitchell & Kenyon Archive of Edwardian films, we partnered with Channel 4 to make a new film using the same 100-year-old technology.
+'Londoners' is proof that even though the original archive was filmed 100 years ago, very little has actually changed.

 A Channel 4 co-production and part of the BFI National Archive.